Loading and Imaging Atom Arrays via Electromagnetically Induced Transparency: I. INTRODUCTION

-In this work, we demonstrate a method for single-atom loading and high-fidelity, nondestructive imaging of an $^{87}$Rb atom array, in finite magnetic fields of up to $10$\,G. Our scheme combines three-dimensional laser cooling based on Electromagnetically Induced Transparency (EIT)~\cite{morigi2000,kurtsiefer2024} with separately adjustable simultaneous fluorescence imaging.
-The photon scattering rate achieved using this method ($\Gamma_{sc}\approx 9 \times 10^4\,$photons/s, limited by the trapping frequency) is comparable to that used for zero-field imaging \cite{analysis_imperfections,radnaev2024universal,manuel6000,zhang_high_optical_regal,covey_2000_times_endres,covey_yb_imaging,Norcia2023midcircuit} (see Table S1), and much higher than for typical Raman cooling schemes~\cite{zwierlein_fermion, cindy_coolingimaging}.
-Despite the modest imaging parameters of our apparatus\footnote{Microscope objective lens (NA = 0.4 and $60\%$ imaging transmission), tweezer parameters ($w_0 = 1.6\,\mu$m, $\omega_r/(2\pi)= 45$\,kHz and $\omega_z/(2\pi)= 4$\,kHz) and atom lifetime ($2.3$\,s)}, we achieve $99.6(3)\,\%$ readout fidelity and $98.2(3)\,\%$ atom survival probability in $70$\,ms. With a state-of-the-art vacuum lifetime and microscope objective, more than an order-of-magnitude speedup in imaging, as well as higher survival probability, are expected.
+In this work, we demonstrate a method for single-atom loading and high-fidelity, nondestructive imaging of a $^{87}$Rb atom array, in finite magnetic fields of up to $10$\,G. Our scheme combines three-dimensional laser cooling based on Electromagnetically Induced Transparency (EIT)~\cite{morigi2000,kurtsiefer2024} with separately adjustable, simultaneous fluorescence imaging.
+The photon scattering rate achieved using this method ($\Gamma_{sc}\approx 9 \times 10^4\,$photons/s, limited by the trapping frequency) is comparable to that used for zero-field imaging (see Appendix~\ref{app:imaging_review} and Table~\ref{tab:cooling}).
+Despite the modest imaging-related parameters of our apparatus\footnote{Microscope objective lens (NA = 0.4 and $60\%$ imaging transmission), tweezer parameters ($w_0 = 1.6\,\mu$m, $\omega_r/(2\pi)= 45$\,kHz and $\omega_z/(2\pi)= 4$\,kHz) and atom lifetime ($2.3$\,s)}, we achieve $99.7(1)\,\%$ readout fidelity and $98.2(3)\,\%$ atom survival probability in $70$\,ms (brackets indicate standard error of the mean across traps).
+With a state-of-the-art vacuum lifetime and microscope objective, an order-of-magnitude speedup in imaging, as well as higher survival probability, are expected (see Appendix~\ref{app:speedup} and Table~\ref{tab:speedup}).
 In addition, we show that our method can be used for single-atom loading within $10$\,ms, and that the loading efficiency can be enhanced to $68(2)\,\%$ by using blue-detuned light.
-Compared to very recently demonstrated one-dimensional PGC in a finite magnetic field~\cite{bluvstein2025architecturalmechanismsuniversalfaulttolerant, chiu2025continuousoperationcoherent3000qubit}, our beam geometry cools more efficiently in three dimensions, supporting atom reuse in quantum processors and sensors, in combination with one-dimensional PGC.
+Compared to very recently demonstrated one-dimensional PGC in a finite magnetic field~\cite{bluvstein2025architecturalmechanismsuniversalfaulttolerant, chiu2025continuousoperationcoherent3000qubit}, our beam geometry cools more efficiently in three dimensions, supporting fast atom reuse in quantum processors and sensors~\cite{bluvstein2025architecturalmechanismsuniversalfaulttolerant}.

 In addition, we develop a model based on collisions between excited cold atoms and room-temperature background atoms to explain the observed atom loss during imaging, reaching order-of-magnitude agreement across various atom array experiments as well as for our own.
 Notably, our model implies that improvements in vacuum lifetime and/or removal of the atomic background vapor can reduce imaging-induced atom loss, which could enable even larger future neutral-atom quantum processors.